Abu Sahl al-Farisi al-Nafusi: Background and origins

-Rustumid Translator
+Rustumid translator

-Historical Ibadi sources indicate that Abu Sahl, known for his fluency in Berber, served as an translator.
+Historical Ibadi sources indicate that Abu Sahl, known for his fluency in Berber, served as a translator.
 He is believed to have worked for either the third Rustumid ruler, Aflah ibn Abd al-Wahhab (r.
-824-872), or his grandson, Yusuf Abu Hatim ibn Muhammad (r.
-894-897, 899-906), particularly in Berber.
+824–872), or his grandson, Yusuf Abu Hatim ibn Muhammad (r.
+894–897, 899–906), particularly in Berber.

 Fals minted in Tihert in the name of Aflah ibn Abd al-Wahhab, whom Abu Sahl is presumed to have translated for.

 Contemporary Libyan scholar Ali Yahya Muammar believes that Abu Sahl translated for Yusuf Abu Hatim ibn Muhammad, not for his grandfather Aflah ibn Abd al-Wahhab.
 Muammar suggests that Abu Sahl was likely too young to serve Aflah.
 Algerian historian Ibrahim Bahaz proposes that Abu Sahl may have translated Arabic letters from the Rustumids into Berber for local governors in their provinces.

 After the fall of Tihert (in modern-day Algeria), the Rustumid dynasty's seat of power, to the Fatimid offensives, Abu Sahl is believed to have sought refuge along the Algerian coast.
 Historical sources suggest two possible locations for his resettlement: Marsa al-Kharraz and Marsa al-Dajaj.
 Ahmad al-Darjini (d.
-1270 CE) argues that Abu Sahl settled in Marsa al-Dajaj rather than Marsa al-Kharraz, he reinforces his claim by stating:
+1270 CE) argues that Abu Sahl settled in Marsa al-Dajaj rather than Marsa al-Kharraz.
+He reinforces his claim by stating:

-It is reported that the tomb of Abu Sahl is located in the aforementioned place [Marsa al-Dajaj] and continues to be visited, indeed, at the time, the Sanhaja used to visit him, and some of them would say: 'Let us go to the grave of the one who laments his sin and his faith, this supports that he was in Jazaʾir Bani Mazghannan, as it is the land of the Sanhaja.
+It is reported that the tomb of Abu Sahl is located in the aforementioned place [Marsa al-Dajaj] and continues to be visited.
+Indeed, at the time, the Sanhaja used to visit him, and some of them would say: 'Let us go to the grave of the one who laments his sin and his faith.'
+This supports that he was in Jazaʾir Bani Mazghannan, as it is the land of the Sanhaja.

 Abu Sahl lived there in seclusion, dedicating himself to worship and composing poetry mourning the losses suffered by the Muslim community after the end of Ibadite rule.
 People visited him until his death, which likely occurred in the early 4th AH century (between 912 and 960 CE).